 The Discovery Coast Atlantic Forest Reserves consists of eight protected areas containing remnants of the Atlantic Forest, one of the richest tropical forest regions in the world.
 These reserves illustrate the evolution of the few remaining areas of Atlantic Forest in Brazil.

 The Mata Atlântica Biosphere Reserve is the pioneer of the Brazilian biosphere reserves.
 It covers important portions of the Atlantic Forest in 14 Brazilian states.
-This unique ecosystem stretches over 1,800 miles parallel to the coast, comprising Serra Mantiqueira, Serra Geral and Serra do Mar.
+This unique ecosystem parallels the coast, comprising Serra Mantiqueira, Serra Geral and Serra do Mar.

 The Upper Paraná Atlantic Forest or "selva parananese" is an ecoregion of the tropical moist forests biome and the South American Atlantic Forest biome.
 The ecoregion stretches across the borders of southern Brazil, eastern Paraguay and northeastern Argentina.